-- We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated June 11, 2013, including our responsibility for the preparation and fair presentation of the financial statements and for the preparation of the supplementary information in accordance with the applicable criteria. - The financial statements referred to above are fairly presented in conformity with U.S. GAAP and include all properly classified funds and other financial information of the primary government and all component units required by generally accepted accounting principles to be included in the financial reporting entity. - We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - Significant assumptions we used in making accounting estimates are reasonable.
+- We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated May 13, 2014, including our responsibility for the preparation and fair presentation of the financial statements in accordance with U.S. GAAP and for preparation of the supplementary information in accordance with the applicable criteria. - The financial statements referred to above are fairly presented in conformity with U.S. GAAP and include all properly classified funds and other financial information of the primary government and all component units required by generally accepted accounting principles to be included in the financial reporting entity. - We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.

-- Related party relationships and transactions, including revenues, expenditures/expenses, loans, transfers, leasing arrangements, and guarantees, and amounts receivable from or payable to related parties have been appropriately accounted for and disclosed in accordance with the requirements of U.S. GAAP. - All events subsequent to the date of the financial statements and for which U.S. GAAP requires adjustment or disclosure have been adjusted or disclosed.
-No events, including instances of noncompliance, have occurred subsequent to the balance sheet date and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements. - We are in agreement with the adjusting journal entries you have proposed, and they have been posted to the entity's accounts. - The effects of uncorrected misstatements are immaterial, both individually and in the aggregate, to the financial statements.
+- We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - Significant assumptions we used in making accounting estimates, including those measured at fair value, are reasonable. - Related party relationships and transactions, including revenues, expenditures/expenses, loans, transfers, leasing arrangements, and guarantees, and amounts receivable from or payable to related parties have been appropriately accounted for and disclosed in accordance with the requirements of U.S. GAAP. - Adjustments or disclosures have been made for all events, including instances of noncompliance, subsequent to the date of the financial statements that would require adjustment to or disclosure in the financial statements or in the schedule of findings and questioned costs. - The effects of uncorrected misstatements are immaterial, both individually and in the aggregate, to the financial statements as a whole for each opinion unit.
 A list of the uncorrected misstatements is attached to the representation letter, if any. - The effects of all known actual or possible litigation, claims, and assessments have been accounted for and disclosed in accordance with U.S. GAAP. - Guarantees, whether written or oral, under which the Division is contingently liable, if any, have been properly recorded or disclosed.